Manaslu circuit trek 2023 updated | Everything you need to know about

 Tsum Valley

-If you have a whole extra week on top of the regular fourteen day, another suggestion would be adding Tsum Valley to your itinerary.
+If you have a whole extra week on top of the regular fourteen day for Manaslu circuit trek, another suggestion would be adding Tsum Valley to your itinerary.
 For this, separate permits are required, as listed in permits section above.
 Tsum Valley is more about cultures and monasteries.
 The area is quite secluded, with road access usually gets blocked due to heavy rain during monsoon.

 From Tsum Valley you can get an excellent view of Ganesh Himal considered to be a holy mountain by both Hindu and Buddhist.